numanafzal1162/numanafzal1162/README.md

 - 👋 Hi, I’m @numanafzal1162 I am a student of BSIT
-- 👀 I’m interested in Mobile Application Development
+- 👀 I’m interested in Mobile Application Development in Flutter
-- 🌱 I’m currently learning about Mobile Application Development
+- 🌱 I’m currently learning about Mobile Application Development in Flutter
 - 📫 You can by DM me ✨

 <!---